TL;DR

 4. Review & Refine the AI-Generated List

 The AI will pull data from multiple sources based on your prompt.
 Review the list for quality control, ensuring the companies and individuals meet your ideal criteria.
+If needed, refine your filters and ask the AI for more specific results.

 5. Automatically Populate Your CRM

-After reviewing the list, instruct the AI to automatically export the prospect data into your CRM system.
+After reviewing the list, instruct the AI to automatically import the prospect data into your CRM system.
 This ensures that the information is ready for your sales or marketing teams to take immediate action.

 You can further categorize prospects in the CRM based on different stages (cold, warm, hot leads) or create segmented lists for personalized outreach.